 A ticketable event is an event that becomes a root cause for a new ticket if the new ticket is not correlated to any other event.
 Events are configured to be ticketable or not ticketable.
 For more information, see Ticket-Related Configuration Options.

-•A ticket is considered open when its severity is not cleared.
+A ticket is considered open as long as its severity is not cleared.

-•Both Cisco ANA NetworkVision and Cisco ANA EventVision display tickets and allow users to drill down to view the consequent alarm hierarchy.
+Both Cisco ANA NetworkVision and Cisco ANA EventVision display tickets and allow drilling down to view the consequent alarm hierarchy.

 In ticket management, automatic operations include finding the ticket to which an event belongs, finding the alarm to which the event belongs, and updating both.
 Alarms define a sequence of events in a ticket.
-After the ticket is found, the alarm is immediately updated.
+Once the ticket is found, updating the alarm is immediate.
 Each event originating in the network is associated with a ticket.
-Only events marked attention worthy, or ticketable, are visible to Cisco ANA NetworkVision.
+Only those events that are marked attention worthy, or ticketable, are visible to Cisco ANA NetworkVision.
 All alarms and tickets can be viewed in Cisco ANA EventVision.

 Associating Events, Tickets, and Alarms

-The main Cisco ANA ticket management component queries the Fault Database and retrieves events that can be connected to the ticket.
+The main component of ticket management queries the fault database and retrieves events that can be connected to the ticket.
 Events that can be connected to a ticket are those events whose ticket ID is not known yet, but the ticket ID of the preceding event is known.
 The component continually executes this query to retrieve events that are not yet connected to a ticket or alarm.
 The following actions are taken for each event that is selected by the query: